-Well, have you ever found a cannabis plant that you really liked the smell of?
+Have you ever found a cannabis plant that you really liked the smell of?
 One that smelt fruity like mango or orange?
 Or perhaps a strain that was more herbal, like lavender?
+That's terpenes.

 Many reading this will be familiar with Cannabidiol, or CBD which is one of the most popular compounds within the cannabis plant.

 And while cannabidiol falls under the cannabinoid category, there are two lesser known categories that aren't as widely talked about: flavonoids and terpenoids (or terpenes.)

 Cannabinoids are by far the most popular of the trio, but it's looking like they're about to get some company.
 Used widely in fragrances, perfumes and aromatherapy, terpenes are a scented oil which secretes from the glandular trichomes of the cannabis plant and can then be extracted by either distillation or vaporization.

 Most recently, terpenes have found themselves on the V.I.P list for Kim Kardashian's baby shower, as the matriarchal mega-star chose a CBD theme for the occasion and gave guests terpene-infused teas.

 Known as a hydrocarbon, terpenes are a combination of hydrogen and carbon, with each type of terpene hosting a unique scent and function attached to it.
 From OG Kush to Pineapple Express, most veteran consumers of cannabis have a strain close to their heart – and a lot of this favoritism is owed to terpenes.

 Estimates suggest that there are over 100 terpenes to be found in the cannabis plant.
 Terpenes, much like cannabinoids, bind with certain receptors and neurotransmitters in our body and brain, giving rise to a wide array of effects.
 Some terpenes enhance your mood, others boost your energy.